 Concept: “Johnny heats from his core and the flames are so hot, they don’t attach to his skin,” says Williams.
 “We couldn’t make him look like a burn victim, but he had to be realistic.”

 At Giant Killer Robots (GKR), a team of 90 effects artists caused actor Chris Evans to flame out on cue.
 Because the effect was added to the actor, Evan’s performances were tracked in great detail using the studio’s proprietary software Tracula, with an assist from 2d3’s Boujou.
-The techniques had been honed on such films as Blade, Son of the Mask, and The Matrix.
+The techniques had been honed on such films as Blade, Son of the Mask,

 “We can integrate effects into live-action characters in unique ways, choosing what we want to use-virtual or live action,” says Peter Oberdorfer, VFX supervisor.
 “Rather than replacing humans with virtual guys, we try to maintain the real performance as much as possible.
 The tracking team was crucial, making sure everything lined up.”